 Salvador

-Dali (Domenec Felip Jacint Dalí Domenech) (May
+Dali or Domenec Felip Jacint Dalí Domenech

-11, 1904 - January 23, 1989) was an important Catalan-Spanish
+23, 1989.
+He was an important Catalan-Spanish

 painter, best known for his surrealist

 works.
-Dalí's work is noted for its
+Dalis work is noted for its striking

-striking combination of bizarre dreamlike images with
+combination of bizarre dreamlike images with excellent

-excellent draftsmanship and painterly skills influenced
+draftsmanship and painterly skills influenced by the

-manner sometimes overshadowed his artwork in public attention.
+overshadowed his artwork in public attention.

 Salvador Dali Biography